1jour1vin

 “Lively and fruity!”

-"Beaujolais is delicious, easy to drink, and spontaneous" (Le Guide de la RVF 2026) A fresh, lively, fruity white wine with notes of peach syrup and citrus.
+“Beaujolais is rich, easy-drinking, and lively” (RVF Guide 2026) A fresh, lively, and fruity white wine with notes of peach syrup and citrus.
 Perfect as an aperitif, with river fish, or a zucchini and goat cheese tart.

 Rated site